NoDivorces

 Excuses of the Onlookers

-Often the onlookers try to help but end up being the Satanic flying monkeys in the service of adultery defending the unfaithful and their actions.
+Often the onlookers try to help but end up being supporters or enablers of adultery defending the unfaithful and their actions.

-They can unite and become the supreme enablers of infidelity, the bashers of the faithful, the hurt, the heartbroken.
-And if they don’t become that, then the unfaithful and their extramarital lovers will simply leave and go to a different church that will pimp for them.
+They can unite, judge, and blame the faithful, the hurt, the heartbroken.
+And if these poor counselors don’t do that, the unfaithful will simply leave and go to a different church that will defend them.
+Then churches wonder why their congregation is so unethical, sinful, and hard to deal with.

-Surely God could not have been sincere in Revelations 21:8.
+Surely God could not have been insincere in Revelations 21:8.

 Or Ezra 10.